redpanda-data/redpanda/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify vectorizedio with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Redpanda with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

-community@vectorized.io
+community@redpanda.com

 ## 9. Scope